ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 You might be interested in this article for two reasons:

-1. As a standalone guide to writing snippets with the LuaSnip plugin (this article is LaTeX-heavy, but it is applicable to any language).
+1. As a standalone guide to writing snippets with the LuaSnip plugin (although the examples in this article are LaTeX-themed, the underlying techniques apply to any language).
 1. As part two in a [seven-part series]({{< relref "/tutorials/vim-latex/intro" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.

 [There is also an UltiSnips version of this article.]({{< relref "/tutorials/vim-latex/ultisnips" >}})